Cost Per Hire Calculator

 Frequently asked questions

-What costs should be included when calculating cost per hire?
+What costs should be included in "cost per hire"?